wavefrontHQ/docs/pages/doc/csp_migration.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_migration.html
-summary: Learn.
+summary: Learn about how we migrate the authorization and authentication from Operations for Applications to VMware Cloud services.
 ---

 Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-We are in the progress of incrementally onboarding all original subscriptions to VMware Cloud services.
+We are in the process of incrementally onboarding all original subscriptions to VMware Cloud services.

 ## What Should I Do Before the Onboarding?